amnh-sciviz/collectionscope/README.md

    - `Department` that has values "Anthropology", "Astrophysics", "Paleontology", "Physical Sciences", "Planetary Sciences", "Zoology"
    - `Subject` that has values "War", "Commerce", "Politics", "Entertainment"
 6. ***A public image URL***: this will be used to (1) generate thumbnails for this experience, and (2) display a higher resolution image of an item when they click on it.
 It's recommended for this image to be small to medium size (about 400px to 1200px max dimension) to reduce loading and processing time.
-7. ***Any other metadata to display to user***: arbitrary field that will be displayed to the user when they click on an item.
+7. ***Any other metadata to display to user***: arbitrary fields that will be displayed to the user when they click on an item.
    - e.g. Dimensions, Creators, Donors
    - A column that contains a ***public URL*** for the item is recommended if you want link at item to its source